Joe & Mac 2: Lost in the Tropics: Re-releases

 In late 2017, it was part of a compilation cartridge by Retro-Bit for the Super NES titled Data East Joe & Mac: Ultimate Caveman Collection which also includes the SNES version of Joe & Mac and Congo's Caper.
 Like other cartridges that came after the console's lifespan, the compilation was not licensed by Nintendo, but was nonetheless authorized by G-Mode, the copyright holder of the game.

-Since September 5, 2019, the game is available on the Switch Online service for the Nintendo Switch.
-In 2020, it was released for the Evercade handheld console.
+The game was added to the Nintendo Classics service for the Nintendo Switch on September 5, 2019.
+In 2020, it was released on one of ten cartridges at launch for the Evercade handheld console as part of Data East Collection 1.

+The game is planned to be included in a compilation called Joe & Mac Retro Collection, to be released for modern consoles in 2026.

 Reception

 GamePro gave the game a moderately positive review.
 In 2011, IGN listed the game as number 61 on their list of the top 100 SNES video games.
 Total! gave the game an average review, noting its gameplay as bland and easy difficulty.
 Super Gamer gave the game a review score of 75%.
 Nintendo Game Zone gave a review score of 89%.
 They praised the game music and the gameplay style for having unique variations in the levels of the game.